 KALIS, KLEIMAN & WOLFE is also recognized and experienced foreclosure attorneys.
-Due to the current economic conditions, the increase in borrowers defaulting on their mortgage loans are resulting in lenders filing record numbers of foreclosures.
-Regardless of how behind you are on your mortgage payments, foreclosure may be preventable.
-Depending on the individual situation, there are many potential remedies that KALIS, KLEIMAN & WOLFE may be able to pursue on your behalf.
+Due to the current economic conditions, the increase in borrowers defaulting on their mortgage loans is resulting in lenders filing record numbers of foreclosures.
+Regardless of how behind you are on your mortgage payments, foreclosure may be preventable, depending on the individual situation, there are many potential remedies that KALIS, KLEIMAN & WOLFE may be able to pursue on your behalf.
 Some of these solutions are as follows:

 - A short sale might be the answer to your problems.
 A short sale is a sale of real estate in which the proceeds from the sale fall short of the balance owed on a loan.
 Often a bank will allow a short sale if they believe that it will result in a smaller financial loss than proceeding with foreclosure.